doing-science-to-stuff/ndt/aws/README.md

 the sample command prompt:
  * `local$ ` : Regular user on your local machine.
  * `ec2$ ` : The `ec2-user` on the master node of a cluster.

+Wherever an IP address would appear in an example, the address has been replaced with `a.b.c.d`.
+For input values, a note is provided to indicate which IP address `a.b.c.d` should be replaced with.

 ### Prerequisites